 9 pm Crosstalk Café

-* This is optional, but we would love to have you join us for dinner!
-The cost is $4 per adult and $2 for children (ages 3-12), with a maximum of $15 per family.
+* This is optional, but we would love to have you join us for dinner! $4 per adult suggested donation and $2 per children suggested donation (ages 3-12)

 Women’s Open-Share Small Groups

 Recovery from: addictions, codependency, eating disorders, adult children of family dysfunction, depression and anxiety, and abuse (physical, sexual, and emotional).

 Recovery from addiction, anger, depression and anxiety, and sexual addiction.

 We also encourage children (age 5- 12) to attend Celebrate Kids, a free program that runs from 7 to 9:30 pm

 As a supplement to the weekly Celebrate Recovery program, we offer optional twelve-step studies during the week for men or for women.
 These studies are a 26-week commitment, and the cost for materials is $20.